-- b.
+a.
+Any Class Member who wishes to object to the fairness, reasonableness, or adequacy of the Federal Settlement Agreement, the proposed Settlement, the request for attorneys' fees and cost, or the proposed Service b.
 The written objection must include: (i) the name and current address of the objector, and a caption or title that identifies it as "Objection to Class Settlement in Ah Chong v.
 McManaman, Civil No. 13-00663 LEK-KSC"; (ii) a written statement of objections, as well as the specific reasons for each objection.
-It shall be the responsibility of DHS to verify for the Court that an objector is a Class Member. - c.
+It shall be the responsibility of DHS to verify for the Court that an objector is a Class Member.

+Awards to Plaintiffs, must submit the objection to the Court, with a postmarked date of no later than , 2018.
+The Court will provide copies of any such objection to counsel for the Parties.

+c.
 Any Class Member, including Class Members who file and serve a written objection as described above, may appear at the Fairness Hearing, either in person or through personal counsel hired at the Class Member's expense, to object to or comment on the fairness, reasonableness, or adequacy of the Federal Settlement Agreement or proposed Settlement, or to the request for attorneys' fees and costs or the proposed Service Awards to the Plaintiffs.
-Class Members who intend to make an appearance at the Fairness Hearing must file a "Notice of Intention to Appear" with the Court, listing the name, address, and phone number of the attorney, if any, who will appear, no later than \\\\\\\, 2017, or as the Court may otherwise direct.
+Class Members who intend to make an appearance at the Fairness Hearing must submit a "Notice of Intention to Appear" to the Court, listing the name, address, and phone number of the attorney, if any, who will appear, with a postmarked date of no later than d.
+Class Counsel and Defendant shall have the right to respond to any objections no later than , 2018, or as the Court may otherwise direct.
+The Party so responding shall file a copy of the response with the Court, and shall serve a copy, by regular mail, hand or overnight delivery, to the objecting Class Member or to the individually-hired attorney for the objecting Class Member; to all Class Counsel; and to counsel for Defendant.